ptorn/bth-ramverk2-chat/README.md

 # Testing
 ## Testing and validation

-I use [Mocha](https://mochajs.org/) for my unit-tests and [Chai](http://chaijs.com/) as a assertions library for my tests with expect.
-There is only tests for the server part of the application and not the client.
-And [nyc/istanbul](https://istanbul.js.org/) for code coverage.
+I use [Mocha](https://mochajs.org/) for my unit-tests and [Chai](http://chaijs.com/) as my assertions library for my tests using Expect.
+There are only tests for the server part of the application, however, not the client.
+I use [Nyc/Istanbul](https://istanbul.js.org/) for code coverage.

 JavaScript code is being tested and linted using [ESLint](https://eslint.org/).

-The LESS code is tested and validated using lesshint.
-CSS is being tested using [stylelint](https://stylelint.io/).
-This is being tested when the Ci-Chain is executed.
+The LESS code is tested and validated using Lesshint.
+CSS is being tested using [Stylelint](https://stylelint.io/).
+This is being tested when the CI-Chain is executed.

-MongoDB is needed to run the tests since the tests also test the database.
+MongoDB is needed to run in order to run the tests on the database.
 If you don't have a MongoDB database running then you can just run:

 ```bash